Phantom Manor: Octagonal Portrait Gallery

 The Phantom comments "It appears everyone is doomed at Phantom Manor.
 Even you."
 He goes on to add that the chamber has no windows and no doors, offering the guests a "chilling challenge": to find a way out.
 After his maniacal laughter echoes away, he adds that "the Phantom" (referring to himself) would be happy to help them — lightning and thunder effects fill the space as the ceiling turns invisible and the Phantom reveals himself in the attic, holding a noose and sinisterly laughing.
 Then suddenly, lights go out completely and the guests are shrouded in darkness.
 The gallery's lights slowly come back on and a hidden door opens, revealing a hallway lined with portraits.
 The Phantom apologizes for frightening the guests prematurely and beckons them further into the Manor, and states that "the real beauty of this house awaits us, farther on, and she's dying to meet you, but beware of the Phantom" (once again referencing himself).

-From 1992 to 2018, the four portraits were of a young Melanie, pictured in more felicitous times, only to stretch to reveal more macabre situations:
+Prior to the refurbishment, the four portraits depicted a young Melanie, pictured in more felicitous times, only to stretch to reveal more macabre situations: